 As online safety stories continue to garner headlines and influence policymakers, the need for substantive research and data has become paramount.
 FOSI believes that the best public policies are grounded in evidence, even if compelling anecdotes and narratives help build momentum for a specific bill.
-With that in mind, we are convening a group of online safety researchers and policy professionals to discuss the latest data in this space and how it can best inform and improve domestic policies.
+With that in mind, we convened a group of online safety researchers and policy professionals for an in-person roundtable to discuss the latest data in this space and how it can inform and improve domestic policies.

 9:30am – 10:00am – Registration & Networking